Moldova: Diaspora and emigration

+Language

+As of March 2023, the only official language of Moldova is Romanian, and all references to the Moldovan language in the constitution and legal bills have been amended to refer to Romanian.
+The 2014 Moldovan census for the first time collected information about the languages spoken by residents in Moldova.
+There is a controversy about whether or not Moldovan and Romanian should be considered distinct languages.
+Counting together, it is the mother tongue of 80.4% of the population.
+The Moldovan government rejects any distinction, however the census allowed for respondents to respond with their preferred label.
+The results of the 2024 census were Moldovan (49.2%), Romanian (31.3%), Russian (11.1%), Gagauz (3.8%), Ukrainian (2.9%), Bulgarian (1.2%), Romani (0.3), and others (0.2%).

 Religion

-Nativity Cathedral, Chişinău.
+Nativity Cathedral, Chișinău.
 Moldovan Orthodox Church.

 Moldova's constitution provides for freedom of religion and complete separation of church and state, though the constitution cites the "exceptional importance" of Eastern Orthodox Christianity.
 Discrimination on the basis of religious affiliation is illegal, and incitement to religious and ethnic hatred was made illegal in May 2022.
 Religion in Moldova is dominated by the Eastern Orthodox branch of Christianity.
 According to the 2014 Moldovan census, 90% of the country reported to be of the Eastern Orthodox Christian faith.
 Of this number, approx. 80–90% of Orthodox Moldovans belong to the Moldovan Orthodox Church (formally known as Metropolis of Chișinău and All Moldova) which is subordinate to the Russian Orthodox Church, and has played a powerful role in deepening Russia's influence in Moldova.
 The remaining 10–20% of Orthodox Moldovans belong to the Metropolis of Bessarabia, which is subordinate to the Romanian Orthodox Church.

-Of the non-Orthodox population of Moldova, the United States Department of State estimates that as of 2022, approx. 7% identify with no religion; Baptists, Jehovah's Witnesses, and Pentecostals number between 15,000 and 30,000 each; the Jewish Community of the Republic of Moldova organisation estimates the Jewish population to be approx. 20,000; and the Islamic League of Moldova (an NGO recognised by the Moldovan Ministry of Justice in 2011 as representing Moldovan Muslims) estimates the number of Muslims to be approx. 15,000–17,000.
+As of 2025, the Association of Religion Data Archives estimates that of the Moldovan population (3.7 million outside of Transnistria, which has a population of 533,000), the remaining non-Orthodox religious demography includes: 5.76% (211,000) non-Orthodox Christian (including Catholics and Protestants), 2.45% (90,000) irreligious (including agnostics and atheists); 0.46% (17,000) Muslim, and 0.09% (3,000) religious Jews.
+In 2011, the Moldovan Ministry of Justice recognised the Islamic League of Moldova as an NGO representing Moldovan Muslims.
 There are six synagogues in Chișinău, one in Orhei, one in Soroca, and one in Tiraspol, and one mosque in Chișinău.
-The remaining less than 5% of the Moldovan population are Seventh-day Adventists, Evangelical Christians, Roman Catholics, Lutherans, and atheists.
-The Transnistrian authorities estimate that 80% of the population belong to the Moldovan Orthodox Church.
+The Jewish Community of the Republic of Moldova is an organisation providing religious services for Moldovan Jews.
+The Transnistrian authorities estimate that 80% of the Transnistrian population belong to the Moldovan Orthodox Church; the remainder includes other Christians and Jews.